 Phased Reopening Timeline

-The Auraria Library’s 10th St. bookdrop will reopen.
-Auraria Library users will be able to return materials to the bookdrop between Monday at 10 a.m. to Friday at 3 p.m.
+The Auraria Library’s 10th St. book drop reopened between Monday at 10 a.m. to Friday at 3 p.m.

-The Auraria Library will start our Grab-to-Go service to lend print materials and open the Library Café with limited access only for Auraria Campus students, faculty, and staff.
+The Library Café will be open with limited access and services only for Auraria Campus students, faculty, and staff.
 Please visit the Library Café page for additional information.

 Additional phases and information forthcoming.